ibm-cloud-docs/codeengine/service-bind.md

 By default, if more than one instance of the same type is bound to a single application, {{site.data.keyword.codeengineshort}} appends an index to the service name, such as `CLOUD_OBJECT_STORAGE_2_SECRET_APIKEY`.

-Each service binding can be configured to use a custom environment variable prefix by using the `--prefix` flag.
+Each service binding can be configured to use a custom environment variable prefix by using the `--prefix` option.

 ## Bind an existing service to a {{site.data.keyword.codeengineshort}} application or job
 {: #bind-existing}